iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 > #### _The Append() method appends an element to the end of the list._

-Length of the list increases by 1
+The length of the list increases by 1.

 _**Syntax:**_